RupaChandram/Namaste-React/notes.md

 eg: `import Header from "../src/components/header-component/header.js";`
 eg: `import Header from "../src/components/header-component/header.jsx";`

-* When you are in the same file ypu don't need to export.
+* When you are in the same file you don't need to export.

 ### State
 * Every component in a react maintans a state